nn1900/baseline/README.md

 - B issues `baseline up` to apply the changes from A
 - ...

-However, there's a caveat here that when before one developer add the change scripts to the `changes` directory, he/she must first pull the change scripts from others first, and then add and test the changes scripts before commit.
+However, there's a caveat here that when before one developer adds the change scripts to the `changes` directory, he/she __must__ first pull the change scripts from others first, and then adds and tests the changes scripts before commit.

 # Sample config files